-Cat’s Corner Monthly Series: Each month we have two monthly series running, one at 7:00pm and one at 7:45pm.
+Cat’s Corner Monthly Series: Each month we have a monthly series 7:00pm to 8:00pm.
 We alternate months between Lindy Hop, Charleston, Balboa, 6-Count Swing, and Blues.
-If you register for the monthly series you are also welcome to stay for the Swing 101 lesson at 8:30pm.
+If you register for the monthly series you are also welcome to stay for the Swing 101 lesson at 8:00pm.

 Cats Corner monthly series are usually $30/month.
 That covers both the lessons and the social dance.
 For more information visit our Cat’s Corner Page!

 The Swing Clinic: During months with a 5th Wednesday we offer a Swing Clinic.
 During this special lesson you can get one-on-one feedback from instructors stationed around the room.
 It’s a fast-paced, chaotic, fun lesson that will give you plenty to think about and a lot of tips for how to dramatically improve your dancing.
 Fore more information, visit the Swing Clinic page.

 Travel: In order to really progress and become a well-rounded dancer, you should to get out and experience dancing in different places, dance with different dancers, and learn from different teachers.
 We routinely post nearby events run by our friends in other cities on our Announcements and Facebook Page.